 What your student FORGETS from the time the school year ends until he or she starts school again at the end of the summer = 1-2 months of math and some measurable degree of reading and language arts learning.

-Unless you have some kind of program in place to keep that from happening.
+Unless you plan math, reading, and writing activities to keep that from happening.